Armenia–Spain relations

-Armenia–Spain relations refer to bilateral relations between Armenia and Spain.
+Armenia–Spain relations are the bilateral relations between Armenia and Spain.
 The importance of relations centers on the history of Armenians migration to Spain.
 Approximately 40,000 Armenians and their descendants reside in Spain.
-Both nations are members of the Council of Europe.
+Both nations are members of the Council of Europe and the OSCE.

 History

 Early relations

 The first initial contact between Armenia and Spain took place in 1382 when deposed King Leo V from the Armenian Kingdom of Cilicia arrived to Spain seeking assistance from Spanish King John I of Castile to regain his kingdom.
 In Spain, Leo V received the title of Lord of Madrid and stayed in Spain until 1390 when King John I of Castile died.
 Throughout the centuries, Armenians arrived to Spain escaping war and uncertainties in their home country.
 Some Armenians partook in the age of exploration for Spain in the late 1400s and early 1500s.

 During the Armenian genocide in 1915, most Armenians did not travel to Spain, but instead went to either France or former Spanish territories of Argentina and Uruguay.
 On 26 December 1991, Armenia regained independence after the Dissolution of the Soviet Union.
 On 27 May 1992, Armenia and Spain established diplomatic relations.